bonina/bonina.github.io/_posts/software/2019/2019-09-29-pnputil-in-windows.md

 categories: [Software]
 ---

 Throught pnputil you can obtain a list of packages containing the drivers of the hardware currently present on the system.
 For rollback purposes, the system keeps a few old versions of each driver along the update timeline, unfortunately not always with good outcomes.
 One of the disadvantages is the considerable amount of space used in some cases, adding to the complexity of fragments and clutter in the master file table.
-Some may well become the origin of some system instabilities due to mismatched or leftover entries.
+Some may well become the origin of system instabilities due to mismatched or leftover entries.

 The majority of external uninstallers(i.e. InstallShield) do a poor job of cleaning leftovers, not always using the INF file/Setup Information file as a source for reverting back the installation process, contributing in the end to that messy situation.